-\$ 80.00 per hour- Licensed Counselor/Social Worker;

-\$100.00 per hour- Psychologists (Ph.D.);

-\$125 per hour- Psychiatrists (M.D.).
+\$ 80.00 per hour- Licensed Counselor/Social Worker; \$100.00 per hour- Psychologists (Ph.D.); \$125 per hour- Psychiatrists (M.D.).

-- (b) Group Therapy Rates: \$ 60.00 per hour. - (c) Counseling shall not exceed \$6,250, or 50 sessions, unless exigent circumstances exist and the amount of the expenses for counseling will be expended before the victim/claimant has been adequately assisted on an outpatient basis.
+(b) Group Therapy Rates: \$ 60.00 per hour.

+(c) Counseling shall not exceed \$6,250, or 50 sessions, unless exigent circumstances exist and the amount of the expenses for counseling will be expended before the victim/claimant has been adequately assisted on an outpatient basis.
 Exigent circumstances may include, but are not being limited to homicide survivors, child victims, and Post traumatic stress disorder in which the victim/claimant requires continuing therapy.
 In no instance shall counseling expenses exceed \$8,000.
 Reasonable effort should be made to inform victim/claimants counseling services are provided by community mental health centers on a sliding fee schedule.
+Inpatient treatment shall be considered a medical condition for purposes of compensation.
+In instances in which the victim is a minor, the claimant shall be limited to 15 individual counseling sessions, unless the victim is deceased.
+The 15 individual counseling sessions limit shall not apply to homicide claims.

-Inpatient treatment shall be considered a medical condition for purposes of compensation. - (d) Supplemental therapy bills may be submitted to ACVCC as accrued, for consideration of payment.
-They will only be considered and paid every three (3) months. - (e) In instances in which counseling services have been provided by mental health centers, ACVCC will only pay what the victim has been charged on a sliding fee scale. - (5) Criteria for Payment of Counseling.
-Eligibility for payment of counseling expenses is based upon the following factors: - (a) The reasonableness of the charges; - (b) The relationship between the therapy and the crime; - (c) The cooperation of the therapist in submitting the requested information which includes evidence that therapy is necessary as a result of the crime, a bill indicating dates, times and cost of therapy, evidence that the therapist is licensed or, if not, evidence that the therapist is supervised regularly by a psychologist or psychiatrist.
+(d) Supplemental therapy bills may be submitted to ACVCC as accrued, for consideration of payment.
+They will only be considered and paid every three (3) months.

+(e) In instances in which counseling services have been provided by mental health centers, ACVCC will only pay what the victim has been charged on a sliding fee scale.

+(5) Criteria for Payment of Counseling.
+Eligibility for payment of counseling expenses is based upon the following factors:

+(a) The reasonableness of the charges;

+(b) The relationship between the therapy and the crime;

+(c) The cooperation of the therapist in submitting the requested information which includes evidence that therapy is necessary as a result of the crime, a bill indicating dates, times and cost of therapy, evidence that the therapist is licensed or, if not, evidence that the therapist is supervised regularly by a psychologist or psychiatrist.